aio-libs/aiohttp/docs/logging.rst

 Access log by default is switched on and uses ``'aiohttp.access'`` logger name.

-The log may be controlled by :meth:`aiohttp.web.Application.make_handler` call.
+The log may be controlled by :meth:`aiohttp.web.AppRunner` and :func:`aiohttp.web.run_app`.

 Pass *access_log* parameter with value of :class:`logging.Logger` instance to override default logger.